 I got this recipe many years ago from a Junior League Cookbook.
-I’ve made it so many times that the page is so spattered the it’s almost unreadable.
+I’ve made it so many times that the page is so spattered that it’s almost unreadable.

-Now for my Banana Bread story - Last summer Rob & I were in Upstate NY visiting family.
-Just before we left our neighbor our neighbor Tim presented me with a large bunch of green bananas from his tree & I mean a LARGE BUNCH!
-I went on the internet and found that the best way to ripen them is to hang in a dark place (i.e. garage).
-We put our neighbors Scott & Xandra in charge of babysitting the bananas.
-The morning after I returned Scott presented me with this bunch of really, really ripe bananas & I spent a whole day just baking banana bread – 28 LOAVES!
+Now for my Banana Bread story - Last summer Rob and I were in Upstate NY visiting family.
+Just before we left our neighbor Tim who was moving to Boulder, Colorado presented me with a large stem of green bananas from his backyard tree.
+And, I mean a LARGE BUNCH (about 20 tiers)!
+I went on the internet and found that the best way to ripen bananas is to hang in a dark place, such as a garage.
+I put our neighbors Scott & Xandra in charge of babysitting the bananas while we were away.
+The morning after we returned Scott presented me with the entire stem of really ripe bananas.
+I spent the entire day baking banana bread – 28 LOAVES!

-Needless to say, everyone we know got a loaf of banana bread including the guy that services our pool and the woman that cuts my hair.
-I even sent overnight mail a couple to our neighbor Tim who now lives in Boulder, CO.
+Needless to say, everyone we knew got a loaf of banana bread including the guy that services our pool and the woman who cuts my hair.
+I even overnighted a couple of loaves to our neighbor Tim in Boulder.
 I NEVER AGAIN WANT TO SEE A LARGE BUNCH OF BANANAS UNLESS SOMEONE ELSE IS IN CHARGE OF MAKING BANANA BREAD!!

 Sour Cream Banana Bread